Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Existing attacks, defenses, and interpretability study

+In this section, we provide a detailed illustration of the defenses towards harmful fine-tuning attack.
+We classify the existing defenses into four categories based on the timing that the defense takes place.

+\textbf{Pre-training stage defenses}.
+Several research has explored defense during pre-training stage. \cite{o2025deep} proposes to filter harmful content from the training corpus and has demonstrated with experiment that such filtration can reduce the effect of harmful fine-tuning. \cite{chen2025understanding} proposes GO optimizer, which enlarge the capability basin and state that it is beneficial to apply in the pre-training stage.

 \textbf{Alignment stage defenses}.
 Alignment stage defenses aim at improving the aligned model’s robustness towards the harmful fine-tuning attack by \textit{only manipulating the model safety alignment process.} Exemplar research include Vaccine \cite{huang2024vaccine}, RepNoise\cite{rosati2024representation}, CTRL \cite{liu2024robustifying}, TAR \cite{tamirisa2024tamper}, and Booster \cite{huang2024booster}.
 Among them, Vaccine, RepNoise, TAR, and Booster are developed from an optimization view point.
-We next consistently use the same notations to illustrate their high-level idea.
+We consistently use the same notations to illustrate their idea.

-Vaccine is the earliest defense along this line, which aims to solve the following problem:
+Vaccine is one of the earliest defense along this line, which aims to solve the following problem:

 where $\hat{f}_{\bm \epsilon}(\bm w)$ is the empirical loss over the alignment dataset after adding perturbation $\bm \epsilon$ to the inner hidden embedding.
-The idea is to find a model $w$ that is still able to correctly output alignment answer, even if a perturbation $\epsilon$ is enforced in the model's hidden embedding.
+The idea is to find a model $w$ that is still able to maintain small alignment loss, even if a perturbation $\epsilon$ (which maximally increases alignment loss) is enforced in the model's hidden embedding.
+By solving this problem, we can obtain a model weight $w$ that can resist the perturbation that will occur in the later fine-tuning stage.
 This problem formulation is exactly the same with a post-fine-tuning stage solution LAT \cite{casper2024defending}.
 Subsequent research \cite{liu2024targeted} show that the Vaccine design that adds uniform perturbation to every layer of the model is sub-optimal, which may even compromise the defense performance and incur unnecessary overhead.
 As remedy, T-Vaccine \cite{liu2024targeted} is proposed to apply layer-wise perturbation to each layer of the model.
+Another related research \cite{chen2025vulnerability} show that during alignment, one should divide the alignment data to two groups (vulnerable and invulnerable) and i) applies \emph{group-dependent perturbations} during training, ii) utilize an adaptive sampler that samples alignment data from the currently under-performing group.

 \textit{Vaccine and T-Vaccine only exploit the alignment dataset, i.e., harmful question-safe answer pair, which alone may not be enough for a strong alignment.} In response, \cite{rosati2024representation} further proposes RepNoise that efficiently utilizes a harmful dataset (harmful question-harmful answer) for defense.
 RepNoise aims to solve the following optimization problem: